 This buttery pecan praline buttermilk pound cake is filled with toasted pecans and toffee bits.
 It’s then drizzled with a sweet pecan praline glaze.
 It’s a cake ideal for serving at any special event such as tea with friends, brunch, a church potluck or a “just because” dessert any time of year.

 Pound cakes were once made with a pound of flour, a pound of butter, a pound of eggs and a pound of sugar.
 That simple combination turned pantry staples into one of the most beloved Southern cakes of all-time.
 I still love the thrill of mixing up those same simple ingredients to create a cake that will delight my dessert eaters.
 It's one of the small pleasures in life that never gets old.
 I truly believe that when you make a dessert from scratch it really shows the love, doesn't it?
 It just screams that you thought it was important enough to go the extra mile to make something delicious for everyone to enjoy.

-If you’ve been cooking with me for a while, you know how much I love caramel and pecans.
+If you've been cooking with me for a while, you know how much I love caramel and pecans.
 It was just a matter of time before I combined my love of caramel, pecans and pralines and turn it into a pound cake.
-Voila, this beauty actually exceeded my expectations.
+Voila, this beautiful pound cake actually exceeded my expectations.
 This decadent cake is not for the butter or sugar shy as it celebrates both in abundance.
 Save this for a special occasion and enjoy a piece with the special people in your life.
-They’ll be so glad you did.
+They'll be so glad you did.